 - 12 coconut chutney recipes to along with idli, dosa, medu vada.

-1. rasam recipe without rasam powder – an easy rasam recipe that is made without rasam powder.
+1. rasam recipe – an easy rasam recipe that is made without rasam powder. this rasam is sour, spicy and is warming to the palette.

 2. tomato rasam – this is also an easy recipe to make tomato rasam. the recipe is made with tomato puree. no dal/lentils are added. there is also no tamarind added in the recipe and you don’t need any rasam powder too.

-12. tomato rasam recipe – easy and quick recipe of tomato rasam made andhra style. this rasam is also known as tomato charu.
+11. tomato charu recipe – easy and quick recipe of tomato rasam made andhra style. rasam is also known as charu in andhra pradesh and saaru in karnataka.

 16. coconut milk rasam recipe – this rasam recipe is made with thick coconut milk, tamarind pulp, rasam powder and spices. the addition of coconut milk gives a creamy subtle sweet hints in the rasam. but of course the rasam does have a sour taste as tamarind is used.